AstroMined/debtonator/tests/fixtures/models/code_review.md

 4. **Remove Debug Code**
    - Remove print statements from fixture code

+5. **Ensure Type Annotations**
+   - Add proper type annotations for all parameters
+   - Ensure return type annotations are specific and accurate

 ## Next Steps

-1. Refactor the identified files to address the issues
+1. ✅ Refactor the identified files to address the issues:
+   - ✅ Fixed `fixture_income_categories_models.py`
+   - ✅ Fixed banking account type fixtures in `account_types/banking/` directory
+   - ✅ Ensured all files follow the established patterns

-2. Review the remaining fixture files in the directory
+2. ✅ Verify all files in the directory structure:
+   - ✅ Checked all files in the tests/fixtures/models directory and its subdirectories
+   - ✅ Confirmed all files have proper docstrings, type annotations, and datetime handling
+   - ✅ All files now comply with project standards

 3. Establish a regular review schedule to ensure ongoing compliance

 ## Next Review Date